Ricardo Gardner: Retirement

 After the end of his contract with Bolton Wanderers, he spent a year training at his old club, West Ham United and Barnsley to keep up his fitness, and played in two reserve team matches for West Ham but decided to leave England to seek a move to the MLS.

 He went on an unsuccessful trial at Real Salt Lake where he played for the reserves in a 1–0 win against the Portland Timbers reserves and announced his official retirement in May 2014.

 International career

 Gardner rose to international prominence following the 1998 World Cup.

 Gardner was an important player for the Jamaican national team and earned his place as the team's captain, captaining the team between 2005 and 2009.
 He also captained the team for one game in 2012 at the 2012 Caribbean Cup.

 Coaching career

 In December 2015, Gardner was appointed as coach of the Jamaica U-20 team.
 Gardner resigned as Harbour View FC Head coach in December 2018.
 In March 2019, Gardner joined the staff of Portmore United as assistant coach.
 In 2021, Gardner left his role as head of Portmore United to move back to England.

 Personal life

-Gardner is a rastafarian and sports dreadlocks.
+Gardner is a Rastafarian and sports dreadlocks.
 He is part owner, with Robert Scarlett and Ian Goodison, of a record label, Heart of Love Production, which promotes ragga and dancehall music.
+His son Che Gardner is also a professional footballer.